Pyrops

 Pyrops is a genus of planthoppers that occur primarily in southeast Asia, containing about 70 species.
 They are fairly large insects, with much of the length due to an elongated, upcurving, snout-like projection of the head.
 The wings are generally brightly patterned in contrasting colors, and they are popular among collectors.

 Species

+The genus has been divided into several species groups: